contentful/contentful-management.js/README.md

 ### Alternative plain API

-Starting `contentful-management@7` this library provides an alternative plain library which exposes all CMA endpoints in a simple flat manner oppose to a default waterfall structure.
+Starting `contentful-management@7` this library provides an alternative plain client which exposes all CMA endpoints in a simple flat manner oppose to a default waterfall structure.

 ```javascript
 const contentful = require('contentful-management')